3sannasia/VSCode-Extension-Unix-to-UTC/README.md

 None at the moment

-## Release Notes

-Users appreciate release notes as you update your extension.

 ### 1.0.0

 Initial release of unic-to-utc - Future plan: select unix time text to see datetime in a hover